 The Corporation currently follows an investment and deposit policy as directed by State statutes, the overall objective of which is to adequately safeguard the principal amount of funds invested or deposited; conformance with federal, state and other legal requirements; and provide sufficient liquidity of invested funds in order to meet obligations as they become due.
 Oversight of investment activity is the responsibility of the Board of Directors.

-The Corporation's bank balance was fully collateralized at June 30, 2016.
+The Corporation's bank balances were fully collateralized at June 30, 2019 and 2018.

 Interest Rate Risk